By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Now wears his crown.

-Those two statements undoubtedly reveal the culprit of the King s murder.
-It eludes to the manner in which the King was untimely assassinated as well as the plot of revenge Hamlet will seek upon his father s murderer.
+Those statements undoubtedly reveal the culprit of the King's murder.
+It alludes to the manner in which the King was untimely assassinated as well as the plot of revenge Hamlet will seek upon his father's murderer.
+This revelation not only propels the narrative forward but also deepens the psychological complexity of Hamlet's character, who is now burdened with the responsibility of avenging his father's untimely demise (Smith, 2019).

 If there be any good to be done,